-It’s best to store water features away in winter.
-If the feature is left outside, when the temperatures drop below freezing, any water that remains in the pipes will freeze and expand.
+It’s best to store any water features away in winter.
+If it’s left outside, when the temperatures drop below freezing, any water that remains in the pipes will freeze and expand.
 This could cause damage to the workings of the fountain.

 Before storing your water feature, empty it of water and dry it off with a cloth as best you can.
 Try to allow the pipes to drain as well, if possible.
-You want to make sure that it’s as dry as possible, because temperatures can still drop below freezing even in garages and outhouses.
+You want to make sure that it’s as dry as it can be, because temperatures can still drop below freezing even in garages and outhouses.

 Some solar water features have built-in solar-powered batteries which will store solar energy and allow the feature to be used when there’s no sun.